The White House will distribute 10 million more COVID tests per month to schools

 The administration will increase the number of COVID tests available to schools by 10 million per month — 5 million rapid tests and 5 million lab-based PCR tests.

-Coronavirus-related school closures and interruptions has been one of the most fiercely debated topics emerging from the pandemic.
+Coronavirus-related school closures and interruptions have been one of the most fiercely debated topics emerging from the pandemic.

-Many teachers unions, however, have argued that classrooms remain unsafe, particularly as the omicron variant surges, thinning staff and thrusting the country into peak pandemic levels of COVID cases and hospitalizations.
+Many teachers unions, however, have argued that classrooms remain unsafe, particularly as the omicron variant surges, thinning staff and thrusting the country into peak pandemic levels of COVID-19 cases and hospitalizations.

-Just last week in Chicago, more than 300,000 public school students missed classes as the city's teachers union and the municipal government squared off about COVID safety measures.
+Just last week in Chicago, more than 300,000 public school students missed classes as the city's teachers union and the municipal government squared off about COVID-19 safety measures.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.